citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorAzureConnectionDetailRequestModel.md

 ### NewHypervisorAzureConnectionDetailRequestModel

-`func NewHypervisorAzureConnectionDetailRequestModel(name string, connectionType HypervisorConnectionType, applicationId string, applicationSecret string, subscriptionId string, activeDirectoryId string, ) *HypervisorAzureConnectionDetailRequestModel`
+`func NewHypervisorAzureConnectionDetailRequestModel(name string, connectionType HypervisorConnectionType, subscriptionId string, activeDirectoryId string, ) *HypervisorAzureConnectionDetailRequestModel`

 NewHypervisorAzureConnectionDetailRequestModel instantiates a new HypervisorAzureConnectionDetailRequestModel object This constructor will assign default values to properties that have it defined,